exakat/exakat/docs/Rules.rst

 Here, PHP tries to load the XML file, finds the entity, then solves the entity by encoding a file called ``index.php``.
-The source code of the file is not used as data in the xml file.
+The source code of the file is not used as data in the XML file.

 See also `XML External Entity <https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20injections>`_,
          `XML External Entity (XXE) Processing <https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing>`_ and